 General requirements

-2.2.2.1 Members shall establish and operate an AWS network to meet national, regional and global requirements for observations.
+2.2.2.1

+2. Guidance on the operations of AWS networks in support of the surface-based subsystem of the GOS is provided in the Guide to the Global Observing System (WMO-No. 488), Part III, section 3.1.4.3 and Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part II, Chapters 1 and 2.

+2.2.2.2

 Notes:

-1. General provisions for equipment and methods of observation for meteorological stations, including AWSs, are given in section 3.1 below.

-2. Further guidance on the operation of AWS networks in support of the surface-based subsystem of the GOS is provided in Guide to the Global Observing System, Part III, section 3.1.4.3.

-2.2.2.2 Members should ensure that observations from AWSs, meet at least the minimum requirements for all application areas associated with the station.

-Notes:

-1. Further discussion of requirements for observations can be found in the Manual on the WMO Integrated Global Observing System, section 2.2.4 and Appendix 2.3.
-Requirements for observational data are also described in the Guide to the Global Observing System, Part II.
+1.

 2. It is recommended that Members designate an AWS network manager who will be responsible for ensuring that the network addresses user requirements on an ongoing basis, through a review process that takes into consideration WIGOS requirements.